Jonasthepanda67/Devblog/README.md

 - [X] Add Hashing and salting for passwords
 - [ ] Add Light/Dark mode
 - [ ] Implement the use of Images
-- [ ] Add Bootstrap Toast for notifying user off different events
+- [ ] Add Bootstrap Toast for notifying user about different events

 ## 🚧 Known Issues
 *No know issues have appeared so far!*